Venice with BeMyJourney's founder Andrea

-Born in Italy and local in London, Andrea is the founder of bemyjourney.com.
-She has travelled all around the world – from the Galapagos to Ladakh to Svalbard – embracing an ethos of conscious travel centred on people and place.
-With BeMyJourney she connects her community of travellers to the offbeat side of her home country, to discover it through genuine experiences and human connections.
+Born in Italy and now local to London, Andrea is the founder of bemyjourney.com.
+A seasoned traveller – who's journeyed to the likes of Galapagos, Ladakh and Svalbard – Andrea's ethos is centred around people, place and moving consciously.
+With BeMyJourney she connects her community of travellers to the offbeat side of her home country, encouraging people to experience it via her expert knowledge.

 Tonolo

-“Fav place to have breakfast or “merenda” (afternoon break).
+My favourite place to have breakfast or 'merenda' (afternoon break).
 This tiny pastry and coffee shop is where I always start my day when I am in Venice.
 I discovered Tonolo many moons ago when I was in town often to visit my friends who were studying here.
-Every time I cannot resist getting at least 2 pastries, if not more. ”
+Every time, I cannot resist getting at least two pastries, if not more.

 More Info